Considering Camp Grossman

 How does my child get to camp?

-Camp Grossman transports children from more than 40 different communities on buses supervised by a minimum of two counselors.
+Camp Grossman transports children from over 20 towns in the greater boston area.
+Almost all buses are supervised by a minimum of two counselors.
 Please consult the Transportation section of this site for more details.
 You also have the option of carpooling or driving your child to camp.